wp-plugins/prizma/readme.txt

 3. Feature recommendations in a single row

 == Changelog ==
-Version 1.0: It\'s version 1!
-Everything\'s new.
+Version 1.0: It's version 1!
+Everything's new.